Travelport-xx/travelport-uapi-tutorial/lesson_3-6.md

 ### The Future

 To summarize what is coming up in the tutorial, we have three more lessons coming up about Facebook and integrating it with the uAPI.
-We'll first detail how to build a Facebook application more generally (this is required!), then we'll discuss how to make calls to the TravelPort uAPI from inside a Facebook app, and finally we create new, non-blocking UI that is a bit more "map-centric" than the E-Volve app.
+We'll first detail how to build a Facebook application more generally (this is required!), then we'll discuss how to make calls to the Travelport uAPI from inside a Facebook app, and finally we create new, non-blocking UI that is a bit more "map-centric" than the E-Volve app.

 ----------------------